pauljensen/metcolor/README.md

 ## Usage

-The package provides a single function, `metcolor` that applies reaction or metabolite data (as data frames) to an SVG file produced by MetDraw.
+The package provides a single function, `metcolor`, that applies reaction or metabolite data (as data frames) to an SVG file produced by MetDraw.
 For details, see `?metcolor`.